gaelfargeas/markdown_to_static_site/README.md

 check before generate:

-make sure there aren't any space or point in input/output path and filename( file : name.md not name.somethink.md)
+make sure there aren't any space or point in input/output path and file name( file : name.md not name.somethink.md) make sure there aren't any "/" or "\" in file name

 project from :
 https://github.com/vpoulailleau/site_statique